00:00

 Hi there!
 In case you didn't know, I created newgrounds.
 No, it wasn't made by some giant company - just some dumb kid who now has help.
 I also co-founded the Behemoth; we made Alien Hominid and Castle Crashers.
-Icon by JohnnyUtah, banner by OmenaKettu.
+Icon by Pegosho, banner by OmenaKettu.

 Here are some tech news videos I've enjoyed over the past month: